johncrowley-s2/fluree-editor/README.md

 Most of the magic happens in the props that get passed in to the editor.
 The `value` and `onValueChange` props work like any other controlled React component.
 The `render` prop (which probably needs a better name to avoid confusion with the React concept of "render props") should return an html string which will get rendered into the `pre`. **It is up to the consumer of the `Editor` component to ensure that the text content lines up perfectly!!**.
 I may change this to render JSX instead of html or to handle both cases, idk.
 JSX would be more powerful, and might be more performant thanks to React's reconciliation/diffing process, but would make the code a little less portable since JSX kinda locks one into the React ecosystem.
 More research is needed.

 The "lib" folder contains a basic JSON lexer which splits the input string into an array of tokens.
-Currently this code only performs lexical analysis and emits errors for invalid tokens, but semantic analysis is coming soon!
+Currently this code only performs lexical analysis and emits errors for invalid tokens.
+I'm just using `JSON.parse` to catch syntax errors and this works fine for now but may add more semantic analysis logic at some point.

-Currently there is an effect in `App.tsx` which handles showing a "tooltip" (once again a better name is needed) when you hover over a JSON-LD reserved keyword.
-This was put there for demo purposes; I plan to make a better system for displaying tooltips, hints, auto-complete suggestions, and other intellisense.
-UPDATE 3/22/23 Autocomplete is now a work-in-progress.
+Hover cards, hints, auto-complete suggestions, and other intellisense are a work-in-progress.